History of the Democratic Party (United States): Presidency of Abraham Lincoln (1861–1865)

-Civil War

-During the Civil War, Northern Democrats divided into two factions: the War Democrats, who supported the military policies of President Lincoln; and the Copperheads, who strongly opposed them.
+During the Civil War, Northern Democrats divided into two factions: the War Democrats, who supported the military policies of Republican President Lincoln; and the Copperheads, who strongly opposed them.
 In the South party politics ended in the Confederacy.
 The political leadership, mindful of the fierce divisions in antebellum American politics and with a pressing need for unity, rejected organized political parties as inimical to good governance and as being especially unwise in wartime.
 Consequently, the Democratic Party halted all operations during the life of the Confederacy (1861–1865).

 Partisanship flourished in the North and strengthened the Lincoln Administration as Republicans automatically rallied behind it.
 After the attack on Fort Sumter, Douglas rallied Northern Democrats behind the Union, but when Douglas died the party lacked an outstanding figure in the North and by 1862 an anti-war peace element was gaining strength.
 The most intense anti-war elements were the Copperheads.
 The Democratic Party did well in the 1862 congressional elections, but in 1864 it nominated General George McClellan (a War Democrat) on a peace platform and lost badly because many War Democrats bolted to National Union candidate Abraham Lincoln.
 Many former Douglas Democrats became Republicans, especially soldiers such as generals Ulysses S. Grant and John A. Logan.

 Presidency of Andrew Johnson (1865–1869)

 In the 1866 elections, the Radical Republicans won two-thirds majorities in Congress and took control of national affairs.
 The large Republican majorities made Congressional Democrats helpless, though they unanimously opposed the Radicals' Reconstruction policies.
 The Senate passed the 14th Amendment by a vote of 33 to 11 with every Democratic senator opposed.
 Realizing that the old issues were holding it back, the Democrats tried a "New Departure" that downplayed the War and stressed such issues as stopping corruption and white supremacy, which it wholeheartedly supported.

-President Johnson, elected on the fusion Union Party ticket, did not rejoin the Democratic party, but Democrats in Congress supported him and voted against his impeachment in 1868.
+President Johnson, elected on the fusion Union Party ticket, did not rejoin the Democratic Party, but Democrats in Congress supported him and voted against his impeachment in 1868.
 After his term ended in 1869 he rejoined the Democrats.